AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 These types of errors are managed as follows:

 * **Synchronous error**: the remote server contacted by the Adobe Campaign delivery server immediately returns an error message, the delivery is not allowed to be sent to the profile's server.
-Adobe Campaign qualifies each error in order to determine whether or not the email addresses concerned should be quarantined.
+Adobe Campaign qualifies each error in order to determine whether the email addresses concerned should be quarantined.
 See [Bounce mail qualification](#bounce-mail-qualification).

 * **Asynchronous error**: a bounce mail or a SR is resent later by the receiving server.
 This error is qualified with a label related to the error.
 Asynchronous errors can occur up until one week after a delivery has been sent.